ssisk/mercato/README.md

 Mercato is meant to work with normal RS apps, so you can follow your normal development cycle for a web app.
 The example app is a good place to start.
 (TODO: provide a link)

+Apps in theory will work as-is on Mercato, but I ran into some issues with the current CSP restrictions causing issues with the RS widget, and I'm assuming I'll probably find some more of that.
+I'm not sure how permissive/restrictive to be on CSP, so that's an area that I'd love feedback about.
+CSP is oriented toward blocking XSS attacks and I *think* a mercato app wouldn't need to worry about that, but I'm defaulting to overly restrictive for now.

 Conventions for Mercato Appliations
 -----------------------------------